 patsy pipkinPatsy Pipkin

-Patsy has won numerous writing awards, and her work (syndicated by Senior Wire) has appeared in many newspapers and in regional and national magazines.
-She is the recipient of the Cloie Presley Heritage Award given by the White County Historical Society in May, 2008, for her book Hilton Emde, and Ordinary Man in Extraordinary Times, the life story of a World War II veteran.
-With a novel in the works, Patsy also freelances to several newspapers and magazines.
-She also enjoys reading from her books and speaking at various venues.
+Patsy was a prolific writer and won numerous writing awards.
+She was a two-time recipient of the Cloie Presley Heritage Award given by the White County Historical Society.
+In May 2008, for her book Hilton Emde, and Ordinary Man in Extraordinary Times, the life story of a World War II veteran, and again in 2012, for her book Images of America-Searcy.

 Patsy shared this piece as our Featured Member a few years ago.
 We hope you enjoy it as much as we did.